ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   If not, the Leader MUST fail the collection job with the error indicated by the processing model for the extension.

+The Leader then performs any configuration changes or processing defined in the included extensions; see {{collect-ext}}.

 Having validated the `CollectionJobReq`, the Leader begins working with the Helper to aggregate the reports satisfying the query (or continues this process, depending on whether the Leader is aggregating eagerly; {{eager-aggregation}})